celsiusnarhwal/snowflake/README.md

 | `edge`               | The latest commit to Snowflake's `main` branch.
 Unstable.                                     | `ghcr.io/celsiusnarhwal/snowflake:edge`                                                |

 By default, Snowflake images use an internal [Redis](https://redis.io) server.
-You can append `-noredis` to any of the above tags to disable this server, which will reduce the amount of memory Snowflake's container uses.
+You can append `-noredis` to any of the above tags to disable this server, which will reduce the amount of memory Snowflake uses.
 If you do this, you must also set the `SNOWFLAKE_REDIS_URL` environment variable (see [Configruation](#configuration)).

 </details>